An Abstract Model for Branch and Cut: Conclusion and Potential Extensions

 \section{Conclusion and Potential Extensions}

 We analyze a framework capturing several crucial tradeoffs in jointly making branching and cutting decisions for optimization problems.
 For example, we show that adding cuts can yield nonmonotonic changes in tree size, which can make it difficult to evaluate the effect of cuts computationally.
-Our results highlight challenges for improving cut selection schemes, in terms of their effect on branch-and-cut tree size and solution time, albeit for a simplified setting in which the bound improvement from branching is assumed constant and known, and the bound improvement from cutting is either constant or changing in a specific way.
+Our results highlight challenges for improving cut selection schemes, in terms of their effect on \branchandcutx{} tree size and solution time, albeit for a simplified setting in which the bound improvement from branching is assumed constant and known, and the bound improvement from cutting is either constant or changing in a specific way.
 There do exist contexts in which the relative strength of cuts compared to branching decisions can be approximated, such as by inferring properties for a family of instances, an idea that has seen recent success with machine learning methods applied to integer programming problems \cite{khalil2016learning,khalil2017learning,gasse2019exact,TanAgrFae20,HuaWanLiuZheZhaYuaHaoYuWan22,BerFraHen22,TurKocSerWin22,PauZarKraChaMad22}.
 This lends hope to apply our results to improve cut selection criteria for such families of instances and this warrants future computational study, though it is far from straightforward.
-This paper focuses on the single-variable version of the abstract branch-and-cut model.
-Some results extend directly to bounds for a generalization of the model permitting different possible branching variables, by assuming the ``single branching variable'' corresponds to the \emph{best} possible branching variable at every node, but an in-depth treatment of the general case remains open.
-Further, an appealing extension of the general \timefunction{}s considered in \Cref{sec:general-cut-time} is to investigate branching on general disjunctions~\cite{Mahajan09,KarCor11,CorLibNan11}, which has been the subject of recent computational study~\cite{YanBolSav20}.
-We do not consider some important practical factors, such as interaction with primal heuristics, pruning nodes by infeasibility, or the time it takes to generate cuts.
-Finally, most of the results we present in \cref{sec:general-cut-time} for general \timefunction{}s assume that branching on a variable leads to the same bound improvement for both children.
-The general situation of unequal and/or nonconstant bound improvements remains open, both regarding the best location of cut nodes and the optimal number of cuts to be added, and merits future theoretical and experimental investigation. \mbox{}\\ \textbf{Acknowledgements.} The authors thank Andrea Lodi, Canada Excellence Research Chair in Data Science for Real-Time Decision Making, for financial support and creating a collaborative environment that facilitated the interactions that led to this paper, as well as Monash University for supporting Pierre's trip to Montr\'{e}al.